Keynotes presented by

 Flipped Learning 3.0 - Teaching and Learning in Unprecedented Times

-Every educator feels it, sees and hears it.
+Every educator feels it, sees, and hears it.
 We are teaching and students are learning in unprecedented times.
 We're facing accelerating change, a new generation of learners, and growing questions about the ROI of many undergraduate degrees.
-Join Flipped Learning Pioneer Jon Bergmann as he talks about why the ground underneath the higher education system is shifting, and why Flipped Learning 3.0 provides the new foundation for the future of teaching and learning.
+Join members of topwritingservice.com company on https://topwritingservice.com/ as we talk about why the ground underneath the higher education system is shifting, and why Flipped Learning 3.0 provides the new foundation for the future of teaching and learning.

 Keynote Address: Strengthening Student Foundations: Strategies for a Flipped Classroom

 Too often, gaps in foundational knowledge limit student success in higher-level skills and courses.
 Fortunately, the flipped classroom offers unique opportunities to address these foundational weaknesses.
 This presentation will highlight a blend of active-learning approaches used to address these challenges in introductory and upper-level courses, including benchmark quizzes, in-class polling, speed drills, and new digital resources that emphasize low-level knowledge, recognition, and skills.
 The presentation includes data and examples from both introductory and upper-level classes.